How to Prequalify for a Home Loan as a First-Time Buyer | 2024

 • Improve your credit score.
 You can raise your credit score by using less credit, paying bills on time each month, and correcting any errors on your credit report

 • Reducing your debt-to-income ratio (DTI).
 DTI is your monthly debt payments divided by your gross monthly income.
-Lenders use it to determine how much of a mortgage payment you can afford.
+Underwriters use it to determine how much of a mortgage payment you can afford.
 You can lower your DTI by paying down monthly debts from student loans, auto loans, and high-interest credit card debt.

 • Increase your income.
 A higher monthly gross income will also improve your DTI ratio, which may result in qualifying for larger loan amounts